Editorial only. Informational, not legal advice. Renters must verify licence, IDP, insurance and Thai traffic law themselves. Our standards →

 The shop will want to know where you are and what happened.
 Be factual.
 Do not agree to a damage figure on the phone — that is settled in person, on return, with the bike present and your photos available.

-Damage on return — the photos you took at pickup are your defence
+Damage on return — pickup photos are your defence

 This is where the pre-rental walk-around video becomes the single most valuable piece of evidence.
 Compare your pickup photos to the bike now.
 New damage from the crash is yours; pre-existing damage that the shop tries to add to the bill is the fake-damage scam.
 Hold the line, calmly.